-In the Skinner Peaks quadrangle, the Colorado Plateau Province is represented by the Gunnison Plateau which terminates as the West Gunnison Monocline inside the east edge of the quadrangle.
-The West Gunnison Monocline is approximately 18 miles long, and it extends from Fayette Wash in the Hells Kitchen Canyon SE quadrangle to Buck Canyon, north of Little Salt Creek Canyon (Mattox, 1986).

-In the Skinner Peaks quadrangle, the West Gunnison Monocline consists of Green River Formation and Goldens Ranch Formation strata which dip 25 to 30 degrees to the west or southwest.
-Dips of 55 degrees and greater were observed in Green River strata on Skinner Peaks, but these values are anomalously high and may reflect diapiric movements modification by the underlying Arapien Shale.
+There is not In the Skinner Peaks quadrangle, the Colorado Plateau Province is (San Pitch Mountains) whose western margin is represented by the Gunnison Plateau which terminates as the West Just Gunnison Monocline inside the east edge of the quadrangle.
+The West trends North-South and The Gunnison Monocline is approximately 18 miles long, and it extends from Fayette Wash in the Hells Kitchen Canyon SE quadrangle to Buck Canyon, Idmu for at the conference.
+(Mattox, 1986).
+NEED FIGURE At the surface In the Skinner Peaks quadrangle, the West Gunnison Monocline Westward consists of Green River Formation and Goldens Ranch Formationsstrata which dips 25 to 30 degrees to the west or southwest.
+Dips of 55 degrees and greater were observed in Green River strata on Skinner Peaks, but these values are anomalously high and may reflect diapiric modification by the underlying Arapien Shale.

 A thick section of Arapien Shale cores the monocline and extends eastward under the synclinal structure of the plateau.
 In general, the Arapien is highly deformed, and attitudes are quite variable.
-Attitudes measured in a relatively undeformed section below the Arapien-Green River unconformity south of Little Salt Creek Canyon dip consistently 40 to 45 degrees SE; these attitudes are consistent with those observed by Zeller (1949) in Arapien strata east of the Skinner Peaks quadrangle.
+Attitudes measured in a relatively undeformed section below the Arapien-Green River unconformity south of Little Salt Creek Canyon dip consistently 40 to 45 degrees SE/ these attitudes are consistent with those observed by Zeller (1949) in Arapien strata east of the Skinner Peaks quadrangle.